 a company-wide initiative to help employees stay productive, healthy, engaged, and on track.

 The employee experience encompasses the entire employee journey, from onboarding to off-boarding and every touchpoint in between.
-It’s holistic, focusing on all aspects of employees’ day-to-day, from helping get work done to ensure physical and mental wellbeing.
+It’s holistic, focusing on all aspects of employees’ day-to-day, from helping get work done to ensuring physical and mental wellbeing.
 Experience is a ‘company-wide initiative’ meaning the task shouldn’t fall to one person or department, everyone has a part to play.

 What makes up a platform?